San Jose Museum of Art

 Contemporary art museum in San Jose, California, U.S.

-The San José Museum of Art (SJMA) is a modern and contemporary art museum in downtown San Jose, California, United States.
+The San Jose Museum of Art (SJMA) is a modern and contemporary art museum in downtown San Jose, California, United States.
 Founded in 1969, the museum holds a permanent collection with an emphasis on West Coast artists of the 20th and 21st centuries.
 It is located at Circle of Palms Plaza, beside Plaza de César Chávez.
 A member of North American Reciprocal Museums, SJMA has received several awards from the American Alliance of Museums.

 About

-The San José Museum of Art is the largest provider of arts education in Santa Clara County, serving over 45,000 children per year.
+The San Jose Museum of Art is the largest provider of arts education in Santa Clara County, serving over 45,000 children per year.
 The permanent collection focuses on contemporary art by US West Coast artists, with a growing emphasis on art of the Pacific Rim.
 The collection includes more than 2,600 artworks in a variety of media including sculpture, paintings, prints, digital media, photographs, and drawings.